 What a dog guide assessment is

-A dog guide assessment describes your situation and explains why a dog guide will help you in your day-to-day activities and working towards your goals.
+A dog guide assessment describes your situation and explains why a dog guide will help you:

-The assessment includes information about how a dog guide will reduce your functional limitations and help you in different environments, such as at home, at work or in public spaces.
+The assessment includes information about how a dog guide will reduce your functional limitations and help you in different environments, such as:

 The assessment also describes your experience with animals and any dog guide trials you’ve completed.